Freifunk-Troisdorf/tunneldigger/README.rst

 It is a simple VPN tunneling solution based on L2TPv3 tunnels supported in recent Linux kernels.

+Attention: This version of the broker is for the Freifunk Franken Gateways!

+Achtung: Diese Version des Brokers ist fuer die Freifunk Franken Gateways!

 .. _wlan slovenija: https://wlan-si.net

 Documentation is found at: